This tax guide provides an overview of the indirect tax system and rules to be aware of for doing business in Estonia.

 The tax authority may register the company retrospectively, on its own initiative, if a business fails to register at the correct time.

-Distance sales from another EU country to non-taxable persons in Estonia will be subject to VAT at the appropriate rate in the suppliers’ country.
+Distance sales and provision of digital services from another EU country to non-taxable persons in Estonia will be subject to VAT at the appropriate rate in the suppliers’ country.
 However, once the value of those distance sales to Estonia exceeds the threshold of €10,000:

 • the supplier becomes liable to register for VAT in Estonia